JP-VFX3D/VFX_Scripts/README.md

 Maya (Python)

 meshDisplayAttributeCreate_MetaHumanAdvancedSkeletonRig
 - Creates the meshDisplay attribute with enums; Ultra, High, Medium and Low.
-Ideal use is for the Advanced Skeleton rig Main controller to switch between lod mesh groups when using MetaHuman NameMatcher template.
+Ideal use is for the selected Advanced Skeleton rig Main controller to switch between lod mesh groups when using MetaHuman NameMatcher template.

 meshDisplaySwitch_MetaHumanAdvancedSkeletonRig
 - Assigns the default MetaHuman lod mesh groups (lod0-lod3) with the meshDisplay attribute and a different enum (Ultra, High, Medium and Low) for the Advanced Skeleton rig Main controller.
-Use after running the meshDisplayAttributeCreate script.
+Use after running the meshDisplayAttributeCreate script with the Main controller selected.
 Then go to the Channel Box and use the MeshDisplay switch.